-|Botanical Name||Crataegus monogyna|
+|Botanical Name||Crataegus laevigata|

-|Plant Type||Deciduous tree|
+|Plant Type||Shrub, tree|

 |Flower Color||White, pink, red|

-|Native Area||Europe, North Africa|
+|Native Area||Europe, Africa|

-How to Grow the English Hawthorn Tree
+English Hawthorn Tree Care

 You'll want to water a young English hawthorn tree during dry weather; after the first year or two of growth, natural rainfall will be adequate.
 Try to avoid watering these trees while they're blooming.
 Established trees can tolerate dry conditions.